 Qualified retirement plans

-Reporting debt on the FAFSA
+Reporting Debt on the FAFSA

 Consumer debt is not on the FAFSA application.
-This means there is no place to include debt on credit cards, automobiles or student loans, to name a few.
+This means there is no place to include debt you may have on credit cards, automobiles or student loans, to name a few.
 Having this type of debt will not be reported and therefore, regardless of amount owed, will not make the Expected Family Contribution (EFC) higher or lower.

 If a family plans to report an asset on the FAFSA application (i.e., real estate investments), any loans taken out on that asset must also be reported.
 This will help more accurately represent the family’s net worth, as the FAFSA will subtract the debt owed from the asset value to calculate the net value of that particular asset.

-Debt and lowering the EFC
+Debt and Lowering the EFC

 The EFC is calculated by combining net income with asset net worth.
 This will include the value of any savings accounts.
-Therefore, if aiming is to lower the EFC, a student or parent can try paying off consumer loans using their savings account.
+Therefore, if the aim is to lower the EFC, a student or parent can try paying off consumer loans using their savings account.
 In theory, the lower the dollar amount in the savings account, the lower the EFC will be.